christian-byrne/gcal-custom-task-colors/README.md

 2. Go to url `chrome://extensions/`
 3. Enable `Developer mode` on that page
 4. `Load unpacked` and select this code's install directory

+## Usage

+### Updating/Changing Your Colors and Keywords

+##### Using a JS Injector Extension/Tool/Script

+1. Edit the attributes of `customColorMappings` in the code you injected.

+##### As a Chrome Extension

+1. Go to the install directory of this code
+2. Set key/values of color map in [user-data/color-map.json](./user-data/color-map.json)
+3. Go to url `chrome://extensions/`
+4. Click `Reload` or the reload icon button 🔄 on this extension